SCOA Senior Camp Counselor Internship Program 2019

-Sports Camp of America (SCOA) will begin accepting applications in January for SCOA's senior camp counselor internship program in Japan for summer 2018 for college students and recent graduates with sports or cheer dance backgrounds to be camp counselors at SCOA's cross-cultural summer sports camp.
+Sports Camp of America (SCOA) will begin accepting applications in January for SCOA's senior camp counselor internship program in Japan for summer 2019 for college students and recent graduates who played sports, cheer or dance in high school or college to be camp counselors at SCOA's cross-cultural summer sports camp.

-Last summer, 15 students from Arizona, Cal, UCLA, Stanford, UC Davis, USC, UCSB and St Johns were selected to come to Japan to be senior camp counselors.
-Their backgrounds included gymnastics, volleyball, rowing, softball, soccer, track, cheer dance, swimming and basketball.
+Last summer, 14 students from Arizona, Cal, UCLA, Washington, UC Davis, USC, UCSB and UC Irvine were selected to come to Japan to be senior camp counselors.
+Their backgrounds included rugby, football, softball, soccer, track, cheer dance, swimming and basketball.

 In addition to playing sports such as flag football, soccer and cheer dance, campers do typical American camp activities like capture the flag, potato sack races, swimming, water balloon toss, treasure hunts, talent show, camp skits, singing around the campfire and making s'mores.